Design principles of transcription factors with intrinsically disordered regions: Results

 The minimal search time for a simple TF is $t_{\rm simple}\!=\!R^3/(3D a)$ \cite{Berg18}.
 For the TF with an IDR, by minimizing the expression in equation~\eqref{Eq_time}, we find that the optimal length approximately scales as $L^*\!\propto\!R$, and therefore the minimal search time, $t_{\min}$, is approximately proportional to $ R^2$.
 At $R\!=\!500\, \rm bp\!\approx\!
 1/6 \rm \mu m$, the search time is more than ten times shorter than a simple TF, despite the latter’s diffusion coefficient being several times larger.
-Based on our analytic result, we expect $\sim\!50$ fold enhancement for the experimental parameters of yeast (note that this formula is approximate since it does not take into account the persistence length of DNA \cite{Guilbaud2019}, which is several-fold shorter than the optimal antenna length $L^*$.
-We have verified that the mean total search time does not change significantly for a very curved antenna, as detailed in Supplementary S11.).
+Based on our analytic result, we expect $\sim\!50$ fold enhancement for the experimental parameters of yeast (note that \WJ{we assume the scaling $t_{\min}\sim R^2 $ still holds in this regime;} this formula is approximate since it does not take into account the persistence length of DNA \cite{Guilbaud2019}, which is several-fold shorter than the optimal antenna length $L^*$. \WJ{We have verified that reducing the DNA persistence length, which promotes increased DNA coiling, results in only a modest increase in mean search time.
+Even under extreme coiling conditions, the increase remains below 30\% of the baseline value, as detailed in Supplementary S9.
+Converting $t_{\min}$ into a second-order on-rate yields approximately $10^8-10^9 \,{\rm M}^{-1}s^{-1}$, assuming $D\approx10^{-13}m^2/s$ and a TF copy number of $100$.} We also verified that the 3D diffusion coefficient slightly changes under a complex DNA configuration, where a point-searcher TF non-specifically interacts with the entire DNA, indicating the robustness of our optimal search process (see Supplementary S10).